Packet Sniffers are used in many different situations, networks, troubleshooting and investigative scenarios.

 To avoid these unfortunate events, Packet Sniffers were developed.

-A Packet Sniffer is a piece of software that analyzes and tracks inbound and outbound packets, monitors the network traffic and intercepts packets as well as records the path taken by the packet, and etc.
+A Packet Sniffer is a piece of software or tool that analyzes and tracks inbound and outbound packets, monitors the network traffic and intercepts packets as well as records the path taken by the packet, and etc.

-It is also used to monitor the traffic of your servers, router/switch monitoring, and other network hardware used in the company.
-The information gathered from a Packet Sniffer will significantly help an IT Administrator troubleshoot and fix network errors in a smaller span of time by understanding what is going over the wire as well as source/destinations.
+The information gathered from a Packet Sniffer will significantly help a Network Administrator troubleshoot and fix network errors in a smaller span of time by understanding what is going over the wire as well as source/destinations.